gburd/nix-config/README.md

 ## About the installation

-All my computers use a single btrfs (encrypted on all except headless systems) partition, with subvolumes for `/nix`, a `/persist` directory (which I opt in using `impermanence`), swap file, and a root subvolume (cleared on every boot).

 Home-manager is used in a standalone way, and because of opt-in persistence is activated on every boot with `loginShellInit`.